Job Search Support Group (JSSG)

 Location: 21 N Park St, room varies - look for signs in building lobby

 Contact: Phone 608-263-6960; email email@example.com

-An informal weekly gathering of job seekers designed to provide support, new ideas, and resources to those coping with unemployment (or underemployment).
+A weekly gathering of job seekers designed to provide support, information, new ideas, and resources to those coping with unemployment (or underemployment).
 Topics addressed in group are based on input from group members.
 Common topics include: networking, interviewing, self-awareness, effective communication, generating job leads, and other job search concerns.

 Who should attend?